Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 While some people might continue to identify Paleo, Keto, or Whole30 certified products as “niche” products that can only thrive in certain health food circles, Maldonado begs to differ.

-“It´s not just the alternative, “healthy” grocery stores looking for these options (products with third party certification).
+“It´s not just the alternative, “healthy” grocery stores looking for these options (products with third-party certification).
 All the big grocers, even the conventional ones, are leaning into these dietary trends.
-So if you can show these retailers that you are Paleo or Keto certified, that certainly will check a few boxes for them, and shows them that your brand is on par with some of the leading dietary trends in the food world.
-It also gives you a leg up over of brands,” he says.
+So if you can show these retailers that you are Paleo or Keto certified, that certainly will check a few boxes for them and shows them that your brand is on par with some of the leading dietary trends in the food world.
+It also gives you a leg up over brands,” he says.

-Lastly, Maldonado recommends brands to consider the importance of eliminating sugar from their products as another strategy to attract both consumer and retailer interest.
+Lastly, Maldonado recommends brands consider eliminating sugar from their products as another strategy to attract consumer and retailer interest.
 “I´d also add that zero sugar added is another huge issue that many retailers are looking for,” he says.
 “Zero-sugar added is obviously connected to Keto, but it is another part of the verbiage that everyone looks for.

-Despite the success that Chomps has had in using their third-party certifications to insert themselves within specific diet communities, attract new customers, drive brand awareness, and attract new retailers to their products, Maldonado believes that there is still an opportunity for further growth.
+Despite Chomps’s success in using their third-party certifications to insert themselves within specific diet communities, attract new customers, drive brand awareness, and attract new retailers to their products, Maldonado believes that there is still an opportunity for further growth.
 In this section, we outline a few of his suggestions to help third-party certification programs continue to exert influence over consumers and help smaller brands gain traction in competitive markets.

-One of the biggest problems or drawbacks that Maldonado identifies related to Keto certification is the unfortunate USDA restriction related to the use of the word “Keto” on product packaging or labelling.
-“If I were going to offer a suggestion for how to make Keto and Paleo certification better for brands, I’d recommend that The Paleo Foundation could maybe work with the USDA to try and change the rules on labelling and Keto.
-We do of course use the Keto certification on all our branding and messaging, but we’re not able to on our labelling,” he says.
+One of the biggest problems or drawbacks that Maldonado identifies related to Keto certification is the unfortunate USDA restriction related to “Keto” claims on product packaging or labeling.
+“If I were going to offer a suggestion for how to make Keto and Paleo certification better for brands, I’d recommend that The Paleo Foundation could maybe work with the USDA to try and change the rules on labeling and Keto.
+We do of course, use the Keto certification on all our branding and messaging, but we’re not able to on our labeling,” he says.

 Many smaller brands might hesitate to invest money in independent, third-party certification, especially when finances are tight in the initial stages of launching a brand.
 Maldonado believes that efforts to make the benefits of certification as visible as possible can help convince brands to use certification as they did, as a way to insert themselves into a dieting community and conquer a loyal base of customers.
 “I also think it might be interesting to see shared data amongst brands (related to the benefits of their certifications) to see how things are trending for certified brands,” he says.

-Maldonado also recommends that independent certifying organizations like The Paleo Foundation should help certified brands with information regarding what retailers might be looking for in regards to certain food products or food trends.
+Maldonado also recommends that independent certifying organizations like The Paleo Foundation help certified brands with information regarding what retailers might be looking for regarding certain food products or trends.
 “I imagine something like the Paleo Foundation partnering with retailers to do tradeshows.
 Maybe even putting together a Keto or Paleo “set” that could be displayed within retail stores.
-Something like that would not only help to build the Paleo Foundation brand, but also open opportunities to small brands to get into their first retail space.
-Maybe The Paleo Foundation could be the marketer, or be involved in a cross promotion, essentially opening spaces for their certified brands to get into their first retail market.
-This could create a combination of value added for both The Paleo Foundation and the brands,” Maldonado recommends.
+Something like that would not only help to build the Paleo Foundation brand but also open opportunities for small brands to get into their first retail space.
+Maybe The Paleo Foundation could be the marketer or be involved in a cross-promotion, essentially opening spaces for their certified brands to get into their first retail market.
+This could create a combination of value-added for both The Paleo Foundation and the brands,” Maldonado recommends.
 “There is certainly a need and openness from retailers for new and creative ways to introduce their clients to some of these products and brands.

 Any smart retailer would love to get behind something like that,” he believes.